anttijuu/PGUnicodeCharacters/README.markdown

 :tab:	9 	162
 ,	44 	154
 ```

 As you can see, the actual tab characters used in the book files is replaced with `:tab:` since the output file is -- well, *tab* separated...

 ## Dependencies

-The tool uses the Swift Argument Parser and Swift System libraries.
+The tool uses the Swift Argument Parser.

 ## License